fastforwardlabs/structural-time-series/README.md

 ### `cml`

 These scripts serve as launch instructions to facilitate the automated project setup on CML.
-Each script is triggered by the declarative pipeline as defined in the `.project-metadata.yaml` file found the project's root directory.
+Each script is triggered by the declarative pipeline as defined in the `.project-metadata.yaml` file found in the project's root directory.

 ```
 cml